Soft Coated Wheaten Terrier VS Bull Terrier

 Health and Lifespan

 The Soft Coated Wheaten Terrier typically lives 12–14 years, while the Bull Terrier has a lifespan of 12–13 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Protein-Losing Nephropathy for the Soft Coated Wheaten Terrier and Deafness for the Bull Terrier.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Soft Coated Wheaten Terriers typically range from $1000 to $2000, while Bull Terriers cost $1000 to $2000.
-Ongoing monthly costs are approximately $131 for the Soft Coated Wheaten Terrier and $190 for the Bull Terrier.
+Soft Coated Wheaten Terriers typically range from $1000 to $2000, while Bull Terriers cost $1000 to $2000.
+Monthly costs are approximately $153 for the Soft Coated Wheaten Terrier and $156 for the Bull Terrier, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance